Explore a unique heritage site

 Preview our exclusive videos...

-Our videos capture the diversity of life at the farm, from experimental archaeology and ancient skills to animals, wildlife and nature.
+Over 25 videos with more added weekly showcasing the diversity of life at the farm, from experimental archaeology and ancient skills to animals, wildlife and nature.

 Thatching Begins on our new Saxon Hall